algorandfoundation/algokit-cli/docs/cli/index.md

 ### --whole-units
-Use whole units instead of smallest divisible units (microAlgos).
+Use whole units (Algos) instead of smallest divisible units (microAlgos).
 Disabled by default.

 ### --ci